How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 World War II slowed construction of Cap Lathrop's second movie theatre in Anchorage.

-Then, on May 31, 1947, The 4th Avenue Theatre opened with its first movie.
+The 4th Avenue Theatre opened with its first movie on May 31, 1947

 Everyone agreed that Lathrop had outdone himself by creating a beautiful theatre experience for everyone to enjoy.

-The 4th Avenue Theatre, the crown jewel of Anchorage movie theatres, is now only a pleasant memory.
+The 4th Avenue Theatre was the crown jewel of Anchorage movie theatres.
+Now it's only a pleasant memory.

 KENI radio signed on in May 1948 to become the second radio station in Anchorage, Alaska.

-Owned by “Cap” Lathrop, the station was originally housed in the 4th Avenue Theatre building.
+Owner “Cap” Lathrop, first housed the station in the 4th Avenue Theatre building.

-KENI radio was later moved to the building shown above, which overlooks Westchester Lagoon.
+KENI radio later moved to the building shown above, which overlooks Westchester Lagoon.

 After first opening in 1951, the airport quickly became important to aviation.

-Anchorage International Airport was called the “Air Crossroads of the World”.
+Anchorage International Airport became known as the “Air Crossroads of the World”.

-Anchorage was first named “All American City” by the National Municipal League and Look Magazine in 1956.
+In 1956, the National Municipal League and Look Magazine first named Anchorage an “All American City” in 1956.

 Since then, our town also received the award in 1965, 1985 and 2002.

-Much has changed over the years when it comes to the history of Anchorage Alaska.
+Much has changed when it comes to the history of Anchorage Alaska.

-From a crude tent city on the muddy backs of Ship Creek in 1914, to the skyline of today's modern city with all the services and amenities you'd expect to find anyplace in the United States.
+From a crude tent city on the muddy backs of Ship Creek in 1914, to the skyline of today's modern Anchorage, with all the services and amenities you'd expect to find anywhere in the United States.

-But for those of us who were raised or lived in Anchorage, we all have our special memories of our town.
+But for those of us who grew up or lived in Anchorage, we all have our special memories of our town.

 and